Crop Insurance and Disaster Assistance

 Crop insurance products can help manage risk by supporting income in bad times.
 When perils beyond the farmer’s control significantly reduce revenues, crop insurance can provide indemnities that can help support lost revenues.
-In this way, crop insurance can serve as an important safety net for strawberry growers.
+In this way, crop insurance can serve as an important safety net for blackberry and raspberry growers.

 Crop insurance as a safety net is not free; there are premium costs.
 This means producers have to ask themselves the following: Does my operation need a safety net in the form of crop insurance?
 How much am I willing to pay for this crop insurance?
 If I want crop insurance, what types of insurance are available and what type do I need?

-The crop insurance options available today for strawberry producers in North Carolina are:
+The crop insurance options available today for blackberry and raspberry producers in North Carolina are:

 - Non-Insured Crop Disaster Assistance Program (NAP)

-AGR-Lite is the only crop insurance product administered by the RMA that could protect strawberry growers against both yield and price risk.
-AGR-Lite is a whole-farm revenue protection plan of insurance that covers multiple crops and/or livestock.
-Because of this broader protection, AGR-Lite is typically more costly than the NAP coverage.
-But it is typically highly subsidized and it allows the producer to have coverage greater than 50 percent.
-AGR-Lite is especially well-suited for strawberry growers that have diversified operations (i.e. grows several crops and/or livestock).
-For more information about AGR-Lite click here.
+WFRP is the only crop insurance product administered by the RMA that could protect blackberry and raspberry growers against both yield and price risk.
+WFRP is a whole-farm revenue protection plan of insurance that covers multiple crops and/or livestock.
+Because of this broader protection, WFRP is typically more costly than the NAP coverage.
+Though it is typically highly subsidized (i.e., up to 80 percent if insuring two or more commodities) and it allows the producer to have coverage greater than 50 percent (i.e., up to 85%).
+WFRP is especially well-suited for growers that have diversified operations, but it also allows for insuring just one crop (like blackberry or raspberry by itself).
+For more information about WFRP at the RMA website click here.
+For an NC State presentation about WFRP click here.